Sk3llington/Purple-Teaming/README.md

 # Purple Teaming

+In this Purple Team exercise, I played the role of both the attacker and the defender.

+Below, is the full report, covering the red team engagement and the monitoring and forensics work performed to monitor and detect the attack.
+The report ends with a  list of proposed mitigations.

 ### Monitoring Setup Instructions

 As I attack the webserver I need to make sure that my Elastic Stack is recording my activity.